tpetchel/aws_ha_chef/README.md

 Usage
 -----

 Usage is fairly simple and straightforward.
 First configure all the attributes listed above via a role, *.json file, or .kitchen.yml file.
 The NTP recipe is only required if you don't already have a way to configure NTP.
+The hosts recipe sets up your /etc/hosts and /etc/sysconfig/network files so you can use familiar hostnames instead of the ones assigned by Amazon EC2.
+See the default attributes file for examples.

 Sample IAM Account Settings
 -----